SnapGreen/SE308-winter2020-environmental-app/Backend/server/rawdata/FDA/scripts/readme.md

 If you receive errors upon running the script re: "\r" in line xx:
    - install 'dos2unix' using the same process outlined at the top
-   - "dos2unix convertToJson.sh"
+   - `dos2unix convertToJson.sh`
-   - then "./convertToJson.sh"
+   - then `./convertToJson.sh`

 If you receive errors in the vein of "command on line xx not found", open the script that was running and look at that line--that will tell you which program you need to install using the process outlined at the top.

 Finally, if you get errors mentioning "sudo", you'll need to either log in as the administrator or try running from a linux environment where you -are- the administrator.
-If you've installed your own version of linux, odds are that you already have those rights and simply need to enter "sudo <command>" instead of just <command>
+If you've installed your own version of linux, odds are that you already have those rights and simply need to enter `sudo *command*` instead of just `*command*`